Be Prepared: Create an Emergency Paperwork Kit - Emergency Documents

-Now!
+If your answer to the above poll is 'no,' then 'now' is the time!
 Or at least soon!
 Don't put it off.
 Creating your Emergency Paperwork Kit may seem like an overwhelming chore (much like doing taxes) but there may come a time when you are very glad you made the effort to be organized.

 © 2012 Gemini Fox